 2. Stress and anxiety

 A lot of events in daily life cause you anxiety.
-Quarrels with friends, office politics, and financial difficulties are some of them.
+Some of them are quarrels with friends, office politics, and financial difficulties.
 They might even give you scary dreams.

 A study conducted with 147 participants shows a direct relationship between anxiety, depression, stress, and nightmares.
 Thus, the more stressed out you are in your wakeful life, the higher the chances of getting bad dreams.